Poison Ivy (& Oak): Home Remedies For Relief

 Tips

-- It can take a day or two after exposure before the rash appears and can last up to two weeks.
+• It may take a couple days after exposure before the rash appears and typically lasts up to two weeks.

-- Did you know: A person who has come in contact with poison ivy can transfer the urushiol to another person or another part of their body.
-If it’s on a pet’s fur, it can be transferred as well.
-Do not touch eyes, nose, mouth or any other sensitive areas of the body until the skin has been washed first.
+• Did you know: A person who has come in contact with poison ivy can transfer the urushiol to another person or another part of their own body.
+If on an animal’s fur, it’s easily transferred as well.
+Avoid touching eyes, nose, mouth, any other sensitive areas until the skin has been washed first.
 The rash or blisters themselves are not contagious (even if oozing), it’s the transferring of the urushiol residue that passes it from one person to another.

-- Some people are highly sensitive to it and a severe allergic reaction can occur, including anaphylactic shock.
-If victim finds it difficult to breathe, develops a fever, or severe swelling occurs within hours, contact a physician immediately.
+• Some people are highly sensitive to it and a severe allergic reaction may occur, including anaphylactic shock.
+If victim finds it difficult to breathe, develops a fever, severe swelling occurs within hours, seek medical attention immediately.

-- Getting rid of the plant: Wear gloves and cover all exposed skin areas, dig up the plants (roots and all) and dispose of immediately.
-Pour a strong solution of salt and water or vinegar and water over soil where plants grew (be aware this can affect soil quality for surrounding vegetation).
-Do not burn the uprooted plants since the urushiol can get in the air and this can be quite dangerous if you breathe it in or gets in the eyes.
+• Getting rid of the plant: Wear gloves and cover all parts of the body so no skin is exposed, dig up the plants (roots and all) and dispose of immediately.
+Pour a heavy solution of salt (or vinegar) and water on soil where it grew (be aware this affects soil quality for surrounding vegetation).
+Do not burn the uprooted leaves since the urushiol can contaminate the air and will be quite dangerous if breathed in or touches the eyes.
 Wash gardening tools with alcohol and launder gardening clothes immediately.

-Note: This information is not intended to be a substitute for professional medical advice and is simply a collection of information from my notes.
+Note: This information is not intended to be a substitute for professional medical advice and is simply a collection of tips from my notes.

 I just had a MAJOR bout of the stuff and ended up going to the doctor for Prednisone.
 The nurse-practitioner also recommended Sarna Anti-Itch lotion, which helped the itch the most.
 It has a menthol fragrance which is kind of strong, but pleasant.
 And it beats the hell out of Calamine lotion.
 Yech.